tytangad/4461-P2-Chatbot/README.md

 python -m http.server
 rasa run --enable-api --cors="*"
 ```
-> you can then talk with the chatbot through the chatroom in index.html
+> you can then talk with the chatbot through the chatroom in index.html <br>
 > remember to keep the terminal running, or else the website won't work!

 refer to [lab 1](https://github.com/Dingdong-LIU/Lab1_Chatbot_Rasa) for other command